 Six metrics give you a complete picture of pipeline health:

-Build dashboards around these six signals and set alerts on their rates of change, not just absolute thresholds.
-A DLQ depth of 50 is fine if it accumulated over a month.
-A DLQ depth of 50 that appeared in the last hour demands immediate attention.
+Build dashboards around these six signals and alert on their rates of change, not just absolute thresholds.
+A DLQ depth of 50 is very different over a month than in the last hour.

 Extract invoice data to Excel with natural language prompts